Gallery Display: Southwest of Salt Lake by Fred Dammont

 Book Discussion: The Last painting of Sara De Vos by Dominic Smith

 The library hosts book discussion group each month, with books chosen in advance by the participants.
 New members welcome.

-Next meeting is on Monday, April 23, 2018, 10:00 a.m. to 12:00 noon, The group is reading The Last Painting of Sara De Vos by Dominic Smith.
+Next meeting is on Monday, September 24, 2018, 10:00 a.m. to 12:00 noon, The group is reading The Last Painting of Sara De Vos by Dominic Smith.
 To register or get a copy of the book, contact the Reference Department of the Library.

 Meeting on October 15, 2018 at 6:30 PM in the Auditorium.
 The cookbook for this meeting is Martha Stewart's Appetizers by Martha Stewart.
 Check out a copy at the Circulation Desk.
 Cook - Share - Enjoy!